aibor/rib/README.md

 ### Interaction

-RIB knows three kinds of actions.
+RIB knows two kinds of actions.

 #### Commands

-Commands can be called with preceding them with the trigger character (tc), which defaults to `!`.
+Commands can be called by preceding them with the trigger character (tc), which defaults to `!`.

     !list
     !help list

-#### Responses
+#### Triggers

-Responses trigger, if a message matches their `trigger` attribute, which is a regular expression.
+The bot responds, if a message matches the `trigger` attribute, which is a regular expression.
 They are very similar to Commands and differ only in the way they are triggered.

-#### Replies

-Replies are just simple strings that are responded if their name is called.
-Several strings can belong to a single name.
-If just the name is given, then a random one will be picked.
-If a number is passed the reply with this number will be returned.

-Replies are stored in a YAML file, which can be configured with the `replies` configuration directive.
-They can be managed directly via this file or via the Bot's `reply` command.

 ### Writing Modules

-Commands and Responses are defined in Modules.
-RIB provides a simple DSL for writing these Modules.
+Commands and Triggers are defined in RIB::Modules.
+These are Ruby classes which inherit from RIB::Module.
+Any public instance method defined in that class is a command, which can be called as mentioned bove.
+Triggers are defined by their passing a regexp and a block to the `trigger` method.
+The block will be evaluated in the instance scope, so any public and private methods can be called from within the block.
+The block will be passed the `MatchData` object that has been received on evaluating the regular expression and so it can be used to access capture groups.

 A very basic Module would look like this:

-  RIB::Module.new :time do
+  class MyTimeModule < RIB::Module

-    desc 'Time related commands'
+    describe 'Time related commands'

-    command :time do
-      desc 'get the current time'
+    describe time: 'get the current time'

-      on_call do
+    def time
         Time.new.to_s
     end

+    trigger(/awesome (\w*)/) { |match| "#{match[1]} is truly awesome!" }

   end

-  end

-See `lib/rib/module.rb` for available commands and the modules directory for more examples.
+See `lib/rib/module/` for examples.

 ## Contribution